 (Carmen Covarrubias 213, Ñuñoa, www.grada.cl)

-This is a residential facility for infants and toddlers taken from unsafe home situations (wards of the court).
+This is a temporary home for 40 infants and toddlers abandoned or taken from unsafe home situations (wards of the court).
 The home provides safety and security in a loving environment.
-The home is in Ñuñoa for 40 children from 0-5 years.
 The goal is reintegration with families or adoption.
-There are volunteers needed almost every day, mostly from 6-8 pm and they assist with feeding and play with the children.
+Volunteers are needed almost every day, mostly from 6-8 pm and they assist with feeding and play with the children.